lausandt/Java/README.md

-# Java
-Java data structures and algorithms.

-This is a study of data structures and algorithms in OO / Java.
-Much of the code is from abstract data types written by others.
+This is a study of data structures and algorithms in OO and functional style, using Java and Haskell respectively.
-Things that don't make any sense are mine